chieffoley/public/_posts/2025-08-19-switzerland-day-3.md

 ![19](/images/2025-08-19-switzerland-day-3/switzerland-day-3-19.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-19-switzerland-day-3-19.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

 After taking in the views, it was time for some adventure, so Chris and I ventured out of the baby proof area and into the danger zone.
-Keep in mind, this is Switzerland, so when they give you a warning, you know its for real.
+Keep in mind, this is Switzerland, so when they give you a warning, you know it is for real.

 <a href='javascript:void(0);' name='pic-20'></a>
 ![20](/images/2025-08-19-switzerland-day-3/switzerland-day-3-20.jpg)